kkoltunski/graphicHandling/README.txt

 -Code were cleaned of stupid, unnecessary comments -some changes in names of functions / variables

+25.04.2020 v0.5
+-Added coments (necessary to doxygen documentation) and doxygen files.
+-Added settings.h which collect all magic numbers in project.

 TO_DO:
 -more test
 -compression / decompression algorithms for PNG format;